IndiraFa/indirafa.github.io/pages/consulting.md

 Selected Industry Experience:

 ### 🚌 Public Transport Companies & Authorities
-- Led thhe development of a transportation optimization tool for people with reduced mobility
+- Led the development of a transportation optimization tool for people with reduced mobility
 - Conducted an opportunity study and economic modeling for a bike-sharing service
 - Performed economic modeling of the impact of a new transport ticket on traffic, revenue, customer volume
 - Diagnosed existing innovation processes and implemented a tailored methodology to increase efficiency and impact for cross-team innovation projects